prismicio/prismic-gatsby/docs/previews-guide.md

 accomplish this.
 Asking content creators, editors, and clients to "wait a few minutes" for a site to rebuild is often not an acceptable solution.

-With v3 of `gatsby-source-prismic`, client-rendered previews are now available!
+Luckily, `gatsby-source-prismic` provides a way to load previews directly from Prismic.
 By rendering previews client-side, we can retain the benefits of Gatsby's HTML pre-rendering while still provding the dynamic and rich content editing experience of a traditional server setup.

 ## Summary